Aiden-ytarame/PAMultiplayer/README.md

 Not regenerating health on level restart.

-Desync due to the time it takes to load a level(not 100% sure about this one, but the fix would be to trigger the level restart when the level starts not when it loads up)

 Desync issues when dying close to a checkpoint.

-Desync issues when taking damage before a player joins.

 ## **Plans**

 * Interpolate player position between packets.
 * Sync random seed.
-* Make a lobby instead of current system.

 ## **Instalation**